FORM Swim Goggles Review

 What’s Missing – Form Swim Goggle Review

 These are the real deal.
-They do the job to which they are intended, essentially replacing and improving the poolside clock.
+They do the job to which they are intended, essentially replacing and improving the poolside clock or giving a decent OWS pacing tool.

-- Some way to display or estimate ‘instant pace’ during a length or in OWS perhaps from water flow combined with GPS
+- Some way to display or estimate ‘instant pace’ during a length of a pool

 - Change the purchase to a subscription-based model.
 If they break or wear out, you get a free pair.